 - Avondale: Location of the Phoenix International Raceway, despite not directly located on Phoenix.

 - Buckeye: Westernmost city in the Phoenix metropolitan area, which currently sees the fastest growth rates in the area.
 Upton Sinclair of The Jungle fame lived here in one of his last years.

 - Chandler: A city in the southeast part of the area that is home to most of the area's technology development industries.

 - Gilbert: Largest incorporated town by population in the United States.
 Its population in 2016 was around 237,000, just behind Chandler (around 247,000), which is a city.

 - Peoria: Site of the Luke Air Force Base.
 One of the dominant cities in the northwest part of the area.

-- Tempe: Home of the Arizona State University's primary campus, as well as US Airways and the aforementioned university's Sun Devils sports team.
+- Tempe: Home of Arizona State University's primary campus, as well as US Airways and the aforementioned university's Sun Devils sports teams.
 Birthplace of the nationwide ice cream chain Cold Stone Creamery.
 Acknowledged as one of the central axes of the Valley's music scene, and politically the farthest-left of any city in the Phoenix area.